AmadeusITGroup/Trax/README.md

 - Web User Interfaces rendering optimization
 - State persistence: cf. convertToJson and create [apis][]
-- Asynchronous UIs: data can be changed from anywhere, anytime
+- Asynchronous UIs: data can be changed from anywhere, anytime, independently form user events
 - Modular client architecture with shared data stores
 - Undo/redo: a data object can be watched and previous versions can be stored / re-hydrated through *convertToJson* & *create* [apis][]